Updated Feb 17, 2026

 We will not pursue legal action against security researchers who report vulnerabilities responsibly and in good faith, follow this disclosure process, and avoid accessing or modifying other users' data.

 TAKE INTEREST uses a zero-trust architecture with deterministic enforcement.
-All security decisions are made by policy rules, not probabilistic AI.
+All security decisions are made by policy rules.
+Probabilistic AI has no role in the security path.
 The system runs locally in your infrastructure, keeps no raw data externally, and produces cryptographic audit trails for every security-relevant action.

 User data stays in your infrastructure by default.
-TAKE INTEREST follows privacy-first principles: anonymous telemetry (decision counts, threat scores, strictness level, threshold, timing) is enabled by default to improve security patterns and can be disabled at any time.
+Anonymous telemetry (decision counts, threat scores, timing) is enabled by default to improve security patterns and can be disabled at any time.
 No raw prompts, commands, file paths, or PII are ever collected through telemetry.
-All data processing respects configurable boundaries.

 Send vulnerability reports to security@takeinterest.ai.
 Include a description of the issue, steps to reproduce, and any relevant logs or screenshots.
 We acknowledge reports within 48 hours and aim to provide a resolution timeline within 5 business days.
 We do not pursue legal action against good-faith security researchers.

-TAKE INTEREST is building toward SOC 2 Type II compliance.
-Current implemented controls include encryption at rest and in transit, role-based access control, audit logging, and secure development practices.
-The security posture page documents what is implemented, what is in progress, and what is planned.
+TAKE INTEREST is building toward SOC 2 Type II readiness.
+Current local controls include encryption at rest and in transit, role-based access control, audit logging, and secure development practices.
+The security posture above documents what is implemented, what is in progress, and what still needs independent proof.